The Hairy Ball Problem is PPAD-Complete: Computational Hardness for Hairy Ball Problems

 Up to this point we have only considered the problem of computing an \emph{approximate} Hairy Ball solution.
 However, there are other computational problems one could consider, e.g.\ computing a point that is close to an \emph{exact} solution, or computing the first $n$ bits of an \emph{exact} solution.

 The corresponding problems for Brouwer fixed points have been studied by Etessami and Yannakakis~\cite{etessami2010fixp}.
 In particular, they define the class FIXP that captures the complexity of computing an exact fixed point of a function given by an arithmetic circuit and mapping the unit cube into itself.
 They prove that computing an exact Nash equilibrium of a 3-player game is FIXP-complete.
 In doing so, they use a special type of reduction, called an SL-reduction, that ensures that the reduction also holds for three problems that can be studied in the standard Turing machine model: the ``strong approximation problem'' (i.e.\ find a point close to an exact solution), the ``partial computation'' problem (i.e.\ compute the first $n$ bits of an exact solution) and various decision problems.
 This means that computing a strong approximation for 3-player Nash is as hard as computing a strong approximation of a Brouwer function given by an arithmetic circuit.
 We prove that the corresponding problems for the Hairy Ball Theorem are at least as hard as their Brouwer counterparts.
+For the formal definition of the class FIXP, see~\cite[p.
+2570, Lemma 4.1, Theorem 4.7]{etessami2010fixp}, and for the formal definition of SL-reductions, see~\cite[p.
+2540]{etessami2010fixp}.
+We define our exact computation problem for the Hairy Ball Theorem as follows:

 \begin{definition} The \textsc{Exact-Hairy-Ball} problem is defined as: given an arithmetic circuit $F$ (with gates $\{+,-,\times, /, \max,\min\}$, rational constants and that never divides by $0$) that computes a tangent vector field $S^k \to \mathbb{R}^{k+1}$, $k$ even, find $x \in S^k$ such that $F(x)=0$. \end{definition} Note that the vector field will be continuous since we never divide by $0$.
 The vector field can be syntactically forced to be tangent to the sphere because we can compute the projection exactly using this kind of circuit.